chrisjbreisch/Trs80.Level1Basic/README.md

 ## How?

-After I got David Lien's book, and decided I wanted to write an interpreter, I dug up some of my old textbooks on the subject, but they seemed inadequeate.
+After I got David Lien's book, and decided I wanted to write an interpreter, I dug up some of my old textbooks on the subject.
+But they seemed inadequeate.
 They weren't written in the days of Object Oriented programming and were in C (or even Pascal!), and really showed their age.
 So, I started perusing the net and came across this wonderful website [Crafting Interpreters](http://craftinginterpreters.com/) owned and created by Robert Nystrom.
 There's a book, too:
 [Crafting Interpreters](https://smile.amazon.com/gp/product/0990582930/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1), currently the #1 Best Seller in